Woodland Caribou Provincial Park is arguably one of Ontario Parks’ best destinations for backcountry wilderness camping and canoeing.

 Forest Fire Conditions

-For details on current fires and for daily fire updates, visit the Ontario Forest Fire page.
+For details on current fires, restricted fire zones, and the daily fire hazard level, visit the Ontario Forest Fire page.

 Park Regulations